Arthur Danto: Life and career

 Danto was born in Ann Arbor, Michigan, January 1, 1924, and grew up in Detroit.
 He was raised in a Reform Jewish home.
 After spending two years in the Army, Danto studied art and history at Wayne University (now Wayne State University).
 While an undergraduate he intended to become an artist, and began making prints in the Expressionist style in 1947 (these are now great rarities).
 He then pursued graduate study in philosophy at Columbia University.
 From 1949 to 1950, Danto studied in Paris on a Fulbright scholarship under Jean Wahl, and in 1951 returned to teach at Columbia.
-In 1992 he was named Johnsonian Professor Emeritus of Philosophy.
-He was twice awarded fellowships from the Guggenheim Foundation and was a member of the American Academy of Arts and Sciences.

-Arthur Danto died on October 25, 2013, aged 89 in Manhattan, New York City.
+Upon retirement in 1992 he was named Johnsonian Professor Emeritus of Philosophy.
+He was twice awarded fellowships from the Guggenheim Foundation and was a member of the American Academy of Arts and Sciences, elected in 1980.
+He was one of the signers of the Humanist Manifesto.
+Danto died on October 25, 2013, aged 89 in Manhattan, New York City.

 Philosophical work

 Arthur Danto argued that "a problem is not a philosophical problem unless it is possible to imagine that its solution will consist in showing how appearance has been taken for reality."
 While science deals with empirical problems, philosophy according to Danto examines indiscernible differences that lie outside of experience.

-Danto "believe[d] that persons are essentially systems of representation."
+Noel Carroll, writing as an art critic, has criticized Danto's anthropology stating that Danto "believe[d] that persons are essentially systems of representation."